-An international team of researchers believe they have found a way to reopen critical learning periods in the brain, allowing adults to learn as if they were children, even abilities thought to be restricted to early ages, such as new language learning and absolute pitch development.
+An international team of researchers believes they have found a way to reopen critical learning periods in the brain, allowing adults to learn as if they were children, even abilities thought to be restricted to early ages, such as new language learning and absolute pitch development.

 The drug is known as valproate or valporic acid (VPA) and may be marketed as Depakine.
-Its main purpose (as it is marketed now) is as a mood stabilizer, especially recommended in epilepsy cases, but also in migraines, depression and even Alzheimer’s.
+Its main purpose (as it is marketed now) is as a mood stabilizer, especially recommended in epilepsy cases, but also in migraines, depression, and even Alzheimer’s.

-According to the study in Frontiers in Systems Neuroscience, researchers believe that the drug increases plasticity of the brain to more closely resemble that of a child, which allows it to absorb and retain more information faster.
+According to the study in Frontiers in Systems Neuroscience, researchers believe that the drug increases the plasticity of the brain to more closely resemble that of a child, which allows it to absorb and retain more information faster.

 Typically, the critical learning period is defined as “a fixed window of time, usually early in an organism’s lifespan, during which experience has lasting effects on the development of brain function and behavior.”
 Takao Hensch, a molecular biologist at Harvard wanted to see is such a period could be recreated in adults.
 He administered to adult males with no musical training and then asked them to attempt to acquire absolute or “perfect” pitch.
 They used absolute pitch in this study because “there are no known cases of an adult successfully acquiring it.”

 Half of the men took the valproate, while the other half a placebo, and then, they were asked to perform online tasks to train their ear to recognize tones.
 The treatment was not light: the regimen included taking 500 mg (two 250 mg capsules, one in the morning and one at night) for 3 days (days 1–3), followed by 1000 mg (four 250 mg capsules, one in the morning, one in the afternoon, and two at night) for 11 days (days 4–14), and taking 250 mg (one capsule) on the morning of the post-treatment assessment (day 15).